TTK4145-Students-2021/project-group29/README.md

 **Executer**

 State machine that is responsible for executing and handling orders from the local queue by enrolling the hardware of the elevator.
-Switching between the three states *IDLE*, DOOROPEN and MOVING.
+Switching between the three states *IDLE*, *DOOROPEN* and *MOVING*.
 Includes a timer that checks for motor power loss, as well as a function for writing the recieved cab orders to a backup-file in case of power/software crash.

 **Network**